1hbb/TSP-Optimization/README.md

 ## Installing & Usage
 <br/>

-No setup required.
-There is 4 folder in "Project" folder.
+<Strong> No setup required.
+There is 4 folder in "Project" folder. </Strong>

 1) "Intellij IDEA" for direct open with Intellij IDEA.
 2) "NetBeans" for direct open with Apache Netbeans.